-The Great Glen Way is an epic coast-to-coast journey over the Scottish Highlands along the country's greatest geological fault; past world-famous sights, historic remains, and through some of Britain's finest scenery.
+The Great Glen Way is an epic coast-to-coast journey across the Scottish Highlands and along the country's greatest geological fault; past world-famous sights, historic remains, and through some of Britain's finest scenery.

-Starting from Fort William, in the shadow of Ben Nevis on the southwest coast, the Way travels 79 miles (127 kilometers) along the Great Glen to Inverness on the northeast coast.
+Starting from Fort William, in the shadow of Ben Nevis, the Way travels 79 miles (127 km) along the Great Glen to Inverness on the Moray Firth.

-You can see plenty of wildlife along the Great Glen, including the incredibly rare red squirrel, big birds like buzzard and osprey, three species of deer, as well as salmon leaping upstream to breed in October and November.
+You can see plenty of wildlife along the Way, including the incredibly rare red squirrel, big birds like buzzard and osprey, three species of deer, as well as salmon leaping upstream to breed in October and November.

 The Way affords low-level walking for the most part and paths are well-signposted, well-designed, and maintained to a high standard.
-As such, it is a good choice for anyone newly into long-distance hiking.
+As such, it is a good choice for anyone new to long-distance hiking.

 There are a couple of parts where you can opt for a high route or a low route.
 As you might expect, high routes are more challenging but much more rewarding.

-In this Collection, we split the Great Glen Way into five stages from southwest to northeast (the opposite way is of equal merit).
+In this Collection, we split the Great Glen Way into five stages from southwest to northeast, though the opposite way is of equal merit.
 Of course, you can split up each stage into as many days as you are comfortable with.
-You can also walk any single stage, or a couple of stages, in isolation.
+You can also walk any single stage, or a couple, in isolation.

 Every stage finishes close to accommodation, even if there are only a few options nearby.
 However, places to stay are not always abundant so it is worth planning in advance and scheduling any rest days accordingly.